All Episodes

 Trump fired off a letter to Seinfeld yesterday.

-It reads in part, I just learned you cancel the show for my son's charity because of the fact that I'm being very aggressive with respect to President Obama, who's doing an absolutely terrible job as our leader.
+It reads in part: I just learned you canceled a show for my son's charity because of the fact that I'm being very aggressive with respect to President Obama, who's doing an absolutely terrible job as our leader.

 We don't care that you broke your commitment, he wrote, even though the children of St. Jude are very disappointed.

-And despite the fact that your manager clearly stated that you are truly a man of his word.
+And despite the fact that your manager clearly stated that you are truly a man of his word, what I do feel badly about is that I agreed to do and did your failed show, The Marriage Ref, even though I thought it was absolutely terrible.

 I only wish I did.

-So Seinfeld's uh spokesman said, Yeah, he's grown increasingly uncomfortable with Trump's questioning of Obama's citizenship.
+Seinfeld's spokesman said, Yeah, he's grown increasingly uncomfortable with Trump's questioning of Obama's citizenship.

 He has respectfully withdrawn from the event, is making a contribution both to the Eric Trump Foundation and to St. Jude's.